infinity0/msg-notes/causal/01-ordering.rst

 The structure also lets us detect causal drops - drops of messages that caused (i.e. are *before*) a message we *have* received.
-We can have a grace period waiting for parent messages to arrive, after which we can emit a UI warning ("timed out waiting for intermediate messages"), or perform recovery techniques such as asking for a resend (next chapter).
-Detecting *non-causal drops* - drops of messages not-before a message we've already received (and therefore we don't see any references to) is more complex, and techniques for this will be covered in the chapter on freshness.
+We can have a grace period waiting for parent messages to arrive, after which we can emit a UI warning ("timed out waiting for intermediate messages") or perform recovery techniques.
+Detecting *non-causal drops* - drops of messages not-before a message we've already received, and therefore we don't see any references to - is more complex, and we will cover this in :doc:`freshness <03-freshness>`.

 If the first message has replay protection (e.g. if it is fresh), we also inductively gain this for the entire session.
 This is because each message